NTBBloodbath/lcfetch/README.md

 ## Acknowledgements

 - [dylanaraps](https://github.com/dylanaraps), creator of `neofetch`.
 We _will_
-  extract the ASCII distribution logos from `neofetch`.
+  extract some ASCII distribution logos from `neofetch`.
 - [rxi](https://github.com/rxi), lcfetch is using his [log.c](https://github.com/rxi/log.c)
   library for providing error logs in a fancy way.
 - All the amazing people who helped me to test stuff :heart:.